SeriousGuy888/csc207-team-project/TeamContract-draft.md

 # Communication

  - We will use the Discord group chat as our primary communication channel.
-Members will check for updates on Discord everyday.
+Members will check for updates on Discord every day.
  - All communications will remain friendly, respectful and professional.
  - Criticisms are welcomed only if they are constructive, project-focused and accompanied by suggestions for improvement.
  - Asking for help is absolutely encouraged when member become stuck after making honest attempts.
 Members will not judge when somebody reaches out for help❤️.